 Facial nerve monitor use is advised, particularly for cases where the facial nerve may be at greater risk such as congenital temporal bone anomalies and revision surgeries.

 Intended use and indications

 Intended use

-Cochlear Nucleus CI500 Series implants are single use devices intended for long term implantation under the skin in the mastoid region of either side of the head.
-They are for professional use only.
+Cochlear Nucleus CI500 Series implants are prescription only, single use devices intended for long term implantation under the skin in the mastoid region of either side of the head.

 Indications